sanitswain/java8tips/datetime.rst

        // 8th Friday in the month (2014-04-25)
        date.with(dayOfWeekInMonth(8, DayOfWeek.FRIDAY));

-       We know that it is not possible to have 8th Friday in any of the month, so here next subsequent months will also be considered.
+       It is not possible to have 8th Friday in any of the month, so here next subsequent months will also be considered.

    * - firstDayOfMonth
      - Returns the adjuster that in turn returns temporal object representing first day of the month.

-       LocalDate date = LocalDate.parse("2014-12-03");
-       date.with(firstDayOfMonth());  => 2014-12-01
+       date.with(firstDayOfMonth());  => 2014-03-01

    * - firstDayOfNextMonth
      - Returns the adjuster that in turn returns temporal object representing first day of the next month.